derricklam04/decipher_web/README.md

 The Vigenere Cipher is a method of encrypting alphabetic text (known as plain text) based on letter substitution and shifting.
 In this full stack application, the front-end takes encoded messages from the client and passes it to the backend algorithm to be solved/decrypted.
 Recent queries are stored in the database and is available to be accessed again by the client.

-*For more information about the algorithm which uses frequency analysis, index of coincidence, and chi-square statistics, please visit the 'Learn More' page at [vigenere-code-cracker.herokuapp.com](vigenere-code-cracker.herokuapp.com/)*
+*For more information about the algorithm which uses letter frequency analysis, index of coincidence, and chi-square statistics, please visit the 'Learn More' page at [vigenere-code-cracker.herokuapp.com](vigenere-code-cracker.herokuapp.com/)*

 ## Technologies used
 - react.js